cpfaff/rbefdata_paper/paper/rbefdata.md

 `rbefdata` - leveraging access to data and semantics

 ## Keywords

 Data management, data sharing, data processing, paper proposals, biodiversity ecosystem functioning, semantic integration open source, open science

 ## Abstract

+Ecology has grown into a more collaborative and data intensive science over the last decade in order to answer more complex questions regarding our ecosystems.
-In order to answer the most pressing, global relevant questions in ecology, scientists need to deal with the huge amount of environmental and historic data, that is already available today.
-The effective employment and curation of this data requires tools that not only foster the exploration but also the processing, the reuse and the preparation of data for long term preservation.
+Ecologists thus have to deal with a growing amount of heterogeneous environmental and historic data that needs to be harmonized and integrated in order to make use of it in a wider context.
+The effective use and reuse of environmental data requires tools that foster the exploration, the access, the analysis and the preparation of data with a long term perspective in mind, to ensure it can be used by future generations of research.

-Although there are many useful data management tools and concepts already available that cover most of the data management requirements in ecology, their tight integration into widely used data analysis software lacks behind.
-Thus we created an R package named `rbefdata` that implements concepts of data management and thus provides these to users of the R statistics environment.
-As companion package to the data management platform `BEFdata`, it offers a dataset search, enables a seamless access to datasets and metadata for analysis as well as it provides upload functionality for data preservation.
-The open source character of the data management platform `BEFdata` and the companion package `rbefata` allow any project to use this package as a sophisticated solution to their own data research data related requirements.
+We created the R package `rbefdata` as companion package to the open source data management platform for environmental data `BEFdata`.
+It allows to search for data, access the data for analysis, as well as it gives direct access to metadata right from within R. Additionally it allows to upload new data and thus offers a way to preserve data products for further reuse.
+The open source character of the data management platform `BEFdata` and the companion R package `rbefata` allow even small projects to have their own online data management and analysis setup that.
+We showcase the use of the `rbefdata` package using data from the BEF-China project where we reconstruct one facet of an analysis that has been published already.

 ## Introduction

-Huge amounts of ecological data are gathered every year by researchers worldwide to enhance our knowledge on specific research questions.
+Huge amounts of ecological data is gathered every year by researchers worldwide to enhance our knowledge on ecosystems and relations. specific research questions.
 However, to address overarching issues it is important to use many of these data in common.
-Thus, a number of dataportals have been developed which allow the access of these data to other scientists.
+Thus, a number of data portals have been developed which allow the access of these data to other scientists.
 Furthermore, datasets need to be accompanied by metadata to provide the necessary background informations for other scientists to use these datasets.
 And even more it is necessary to develop tools to leverage the search of specific datasets on these portals.
 In this paper we introduce the rbefdata package which serves as a connection tool between the BEF dataportal and the statistics environment R. It provides tools for the up- and download of datasets and their respective metadata, as well as functions for easy search of datasets that can be enhanced by terms from a thesaurus.

 With a growing awareness on the value of data, many data management platforms have been developed to preserve all kinds of environmental and historic data.